garfix/nli-go/doc/manual/knowledge-engineer/index.md

 ## Sort hierarchy

 Optionally you can build a hierarchy of sorts that captures the ontology of the domain.
+This is used mainly for proper noun resolution.

 ## Modules and namespaces